Fatwa ID: 03124

 The Muslims began reading silently at Dhuhr and Asr.
 Because the non-believers were ready to torture at that time, so their being silent would not disturb them.
 Magrib salah was read loudly as the non-believers were preoccupied with eating and drinking during that time.
 Also during isha and fajr, the non-Muslim would sleep, so those two prayers were also possible for Muslims to read loudly at these times.

 The reasons are not here anymore, but the rulings are still the same.
-(Hasiyaa Of Quduri 104 Maktabatul Busra – Fathul Mueen)
+(Hashiya Of Quduri 104 Maktabatul Bushra – Fathul Mueen)

 Only Allah knows best